catepiller/tic-tac-toe/README.md

 # tic-tac-toe
-A two player GUI tic-tac-toe fame run on a server
+A two player GUI tic-tac-toe game run on a server